 What’s the solution to this recurring issue?
 Tanya Peterson, vice president of brand with Freedom Financial Network, said to start with choosing just one or two habits.
 Here are seven financial habits you can set, and follow, each day to improve your overall financial health.

 You might already be practicing this financial habit on a regular basis!
 Make bill payments on time.
 Peterson said you can do this by setting up a system.
 Consider using an app, online calendar or a paper file on your desk that you’ll use consistently to make timely bill payments.

 Check Accounts Daily

-How much do you have in your checking and savings accounts?
-Moses says to get into the habit of checking your accounts each day.
+How much do you have in checking and savings?
+Valerie Moses, senior relationship manager at Addition Financial, said to get into the habit of checking your accounts each day.

 Practice Habit Stacking

 What is habit stacking and what does it have to do with personal finance?
-Alvin Carlos, financial planner at District Capital Management, says habit stacking is the practice of attaching a financial habit with an existing habit.
-This routine helps you to stay focused on your new financial habit.
+Alvin Carlos, financial planner at District Capital Management, said habit stacking is the practice of attaching a financial habit with an existing habit.
+This helps you to stay focused on the financial habit.

 Carlos uses the example that you may check your finances after going for a weekend run or after having coffee on Saturday morning.
 He also recommends adding a recurring event in your calendar that allows you to review your finances once a month.

 As soon as you are able, Peterson said to make saving a habit.
 Start by saving 10% (more if possible and less if necessary) from each paycheck.